-Traffic Management Center is under the supervision of the City Mayor.
+City Transport and Traffic Management Office is under the supervision of the City Mayor.
 It conducts traffic direction and control for the safe and orderly movements of vehicular and pedestrian traffic.
 It coordinates all traffic management activities of the City with other related function agencies.
 It instills awareness among the public of their obedience to traffic rules and regulation and the importance of their road safety.
 And also it conducts research and studies to enhance more efficient and effective traffic management.

 Long Term Plan

-The Traffic Management Center of Davao City has for its programs and plans that will make this city a compliant of the 1968 Vienna Convention on road traffic and a city where the inhabitants are traffic conscious.
+The City Transport and Traffic Manageet Office of Davao City has for its programs and plans that will make this city a compliant of the 1968 Vienna Convention on road traffic and a city where the inhabitants are traffic conscious.
 Moreover, the following are to be made:

 - To construct more flyover that shall decongest traffic at intersections.